openequella/openequella.github.io/guides/featureGuides/FeaturesGuide2019.2/openEQUELLA-2019.2-FeaturesGuide.md

 **Figure 26 Sorted taxonomy**

-# Comprehensive modern theme for new User Interface (UI)
+# Comprehensive modern theme for new UI

 When the new UI is switched on in openEQUELLA 2019.2, a new, modern UI is displayed for all content by default via a new CSS.
 This provides a seamless and unified user experience, matching the areas that have not yet had the new UI technologies applied to those that have.